Faithful Autoformalization via Roundtrip Verification and Repair: Experimental Setup

 \subsection{Ablation Conditions}

-To isolate the contribution of diagnosis-guided stage selection, we compare three approaches: \begin{enumerate} \item \textbf{No Repair} (Baseline~0): The roundtrip pipeline runs without any repair loop.
-The initial equivalence check result is final. \item \textbf{Random Stage} (Baseline~1): The repair loop runs for up to $K{=}3$ iterations, but at each iteration a random stage $i \in \{1,2,3\}$ is selected for repair (no diagnosis).
-The repair operator still receives the relevant artifacts and regenerates downstream stages. \item \textbf{Full} (Ours): We use the complete pipeline with diagnosis (\S\ref{subsec:diagnosis}) followed by targeted repair of the diagnosed stage.
-This is the system described in Algorithm~\ref{alg:roundtrip-repair}. \end{enumerate} All three approaches share the same initial roundtrip pass (identical $y^{\mathrm{orig}}, x', y^{\mathrm{rt}}$).
+We compare four approaches: \begin{enumerate} \item \textbf{No Repair} (Baseline~0): The roundtrip pipeline runs without any repair loop.
+The initial equivalence check result is final. \item \textbf{Random Stage} (Baseline~1): When the equivalence check fails, select a stage $i \in \{1,2,3\}$ uniformly at random, repair it, and regenerate downstream stages.
+Repeat up to $K{=}3$ times, stopping as soon as equivalence holds.
+No diagnosis is performed. \item \textbf{Regenerate} (Baseline~2): When the equivalence check fails, regenerate the entire pipeline from the original input $x$ and check again.
+Repeat up to $K{=}3$ times, stopping as soon as equivalence holds.
+No diagnosis is performed. \item \textbf{Full} (Ours): We use the complete pipeline with diagnosis (\S\ref{subsec:diagnosis}) followed by targeted repair of the diagnosed stage.
+This is the system described in Algorithm~\ref{alg:roundtrip-repair}. \end{enumerate} All four approaches share the same initial roundtrip pass (identical $y^{\mathrm{orig}}, x', y^{\mathrm{rt}}$).
 They differ only in the repair strategy applied to rules where the initial equivalence check returns SAT.

+The two new baselines isolate two design choices in Full.
+Random Stage controls for the value of \emph{diagnosis} (which stage is selected for repair).
+Regenerate controls for the value of \emph{scoping} (re-running only the diagnosed stage rather than the whole pipeline).